 Food trucks are also becoming prominent on the Seattle dining scene.
 Announcing their locations each day through social media, these restaurants on wheels may cost less than a sit down meal, but the food is top notch.
 Take your pick from hundreds of mouth-watering options, like a savory pulled pork sandwich, southern cooked shrimp and grits, or handmade gelato.
 Food trucks also a great way to check out the city.
 Just seek out your favorite truck, grab a bite, and then explore a new neighborhood!

 Find where to eat and drink in Seattle by exploring our food and beverage pages or click on the desired neighborhood for dining options.
 Just use the left hand column or the drop down menu at the top of the page.

 Best selection of books on the Northwest.

 Signature Tastes of Seattle by Steven W. Siler.
-This collection of over 140 recipes from restaurants captures the culinary essence of Seattle.
-Find the authors favorite places through stories, sights and tastes.
+This collection of over 140 recipes from various restaurants in the Emerald City captures the culinary essence of Seattle.
+Discover the authors favorite places through his stories, sights and tastes.
 Order now...